MEDIABLOCKAI/docs/tutorials/wallet-tutorials/tutorial-to-store-fuse-fusenet-on-ledger.md

 Double check all the details, click on **“Confirm and Send”** and wait for your transaction to be confirmed on-chain.

-We hope this tutorial helped you to learn how to connect your Ledger to MEW and send/receive **CMN on CMNnet**.
+We hope this tutorial helped you to learn how to connect your Ledger to MEW and send/receive **MBC on MBCnet**.
 Until next time friends!